mcapinsk/CAC-CAP/README.md

 CAC-CAP/CAC-CAP/thm_1_4.txt

-and the data files for the plot for the NTSF are included in the folder
+The data files for the plot for the NTSF are included in the folder

 CAC-CAP/CAC-CAP/thm_1_3